Fungi Academy — Standalone Nav (Jasper Paste Version)

 Neurodegenerative / Neurotrophic

-Arguably the most fascinating realm of lion’s mane (at least the one that has gained the most attention in the public sphere), lion’s mane has been proven to stimulate nerve growth factor (NGF) synthesis with compounds from both the fruiting body AND mycelium!
-By enhancing NGF expressions and supporting myelination, lion’s mane strengthens the myelin sheath around nerves and neurons, giving Lion’s Mane lots of potential in the prevention of neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
-Studies in animal studies suggest lion’s mane may repair damaged nerves and speed up the recovery of peripheral nerve injury, which can come from things like trauma, B12 deficiency, alcohol & drug abuse and more.
+Lion’s mane has been proven to stimulate nerve growth factor (NGF) synthesis with compounds from both the fruiting body AND mycelium.
+By enhancing NGF expressions and supporting myelination, lion’s mane strengthens the myelin sheath around nerves and neurons, giving it lots of potential in the prevention of neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
+Because NGF and neuroplasticity play key roles in emotional and psychological recovery, lion’s mane is also being explored for its potential to support healing from PTSD and emotional trauma.

 Antimicrobial